moalang/moa/doc/buildin.md

   or : a.try a.try
   fmap b : function(a b) try.b
   then b : function(error try.b) try.b
-eff a:
-  and : a.eff a.eff
-  or : a.eff a.eff
 log:
   debug a : a void
   info a : a void